Charles K. Hamilton: Biography

-Between June and August, he performed at Knoxville, Nashville and Atlantic City.
+Between June and August, Hamilton performed at Knoxville, Nashville and Atlantic City.
 In Nashville, he made the first night flight in America, remaining aloft 25 minutes before developing engine trouble.

 When Hamilton fell behind on payments, Glenn Curtiss repossessed the Reims Racer.
 Hamilton then had a new airplane built by Walter Christie, who had a car and engine factory in Manhattan.
 Finished on August 31, it was reputed to have the most powerful airplane engine yet, boasting 110 hp.
 Hamilton named his new airplane the "Hamiltonian".
 In September, however, the Hamiltonian stalled and crashed during a demonstration flight outside Sacramento, California; Hamilton was "badly cut, bruised and burned", but was flying again in a week.
-"On September 28, he was issued American pilot license no. 12."
+"On September 28, he was issued American pilot license no. 12".

-He then joined John Moisant's exhibition team, performing with them in Richmond, Chattanooga and Memphis.
+Hamilton then joined John Moisant's exhibition team, performing with them in Richmond, Virginia, and Chattanooga and Memphis, Tennessee.
 In Memphis, he broke his own speed record of 64.6 mph by going 79.2 mph.
 On February 2, 1911, the team was in El Paso, Texas.
 Hamilton flew over nearby Ciudad Juárez and performed the first wartime aerial reconnaissance, looking for rebel forces of the Mexican Revolution.
 That same month, he and Moisant parted company, with Moisant keeping his airplane.
 He pioneered flying in Cleveland, Tennessee, in October 1911, piloting a Curtiss biplane.
-It was the first plane landing ever in Cleveland and the local newspaper called it at the time "The greatest event in the history of Bradley Country."
+It was the first plane landing ever in Cleveland and the local newspaper called it at the time "The greatest event in the history of Bradley Country".

-Hamilton died of tuberculosis or "a lung hemorrhage after a long bout with tuberculosis" on January 22, 1914.
-He was buried in Hartford, Connecticut, on January 26.
-Those familiar with his short career claimed he had earned a quarter of a million dollars, but he died almost broke.

 Hamilton married twice.
 He was divorced by his first wife and was survived by his second, Gussie, whom he had married the summer before his death.